KnightOS/KnightOS/README.md

 built toolchain.
 Additionally, the [KnightOS kernel](https://github.com/KnightSoft/kernel) is standalone, and you can use it as the basis for your own powerful operating systems.

+You can download the latest (experimental) version here: http://www.knightos.org/download/

 ## Building KnightOS

 To build KnightOS from source, make sure you have all git submodules first.
 If you haven't